aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Advanced workshops/reInvent2019-400/README.md

 # DeepRacer notebook using Amazon SageMaker RL and AWS RoboMaker services

-This folder contains examples of how to use RL to train an autonomous deepracer.
-This is a jailbreaker for the AWS DeepRacer.
-This gives a glimse of architecture used to get the DeepRacer working.
+This folder contains examples of how to use RL to train an autonomous deepracer with multiple sensor types for head-to-head and object avoidance experience.

-## Contents

-* `deepracer_rl.ipynb`: notebook for training autonomous race car.

-* `Dockerfile`: Custom docker instead of using SageMaker default docker

-* `src/`
-  * `training_worker.py`: Main entrypoint for starting distributed training job
-  * `markov/`: Helper files for S3 upload/download
-   * `presets/default.py`: Preset (configuration) for DeepRacer
-   * `rewards/default.py`: Custom reward function
-   * `environments/deepracer_racetrack_env.py`: Gym environment file for DeepRacer
-   * `actions/model_metadata_10_state.json`: JSON file to customize your action space & the speed
-  * `lib/`: redis configuration file and ppo_head.py customized tensorflow file copied to sagemaker container.

-* `common/`: helper function to build docker files.

 ## How to use the notebook